What Is a NACA Mortgage?

 NACA membership and participation

-As a part of NACA requirements, borrowers must become NACA members and follow membership guidelines.
-This includes paying an annual $25 fee and attending five NACA housing advocacy events per year, including one before qualifying for NACA and one before closing on the home.
+Borrowers must become NACA members and follow membership guidelines.
+These include paying an annual $25 fee and attending five NACA housing advocacy events per year, including one before qualifying for NACA and one before closing on the home.

-The yearly dues go towards an assistance fund available to all members who may need help paying their mortgages after closing.
-Borrowers must maintain NACA membership as long as they have a NACA mortgage.
+The yearly dues help fund NACA’s advocacy efforts.
+Borrowers must maintain membership as long as they have a NACA mortgage.

 Steps to get a NACA home mortgage

-Applicants interested in applying to the NACA housing program must follow the program’s application process.
+Borrowers interested in applying for the NACA mortgage program must follow the multistep application process.

-To begin, borrowers take a 4-hour NACA homebuying workshop that explains NACA loan requirements, program benefits and the homebuying process.
+To begin, borrowers take a four-hour NACA homebuying workshop that explains NACA loan requirements, program benefits and the homebuying process.
 The workshop is free and open to anyone interested in the NACA program.

 After attending the NACA workshop, applicants meet with a housing counselor.
-To prepare for the appointment, borrowers upload information and the requested documents to their online account.
+To prepare for the appointment, borrowers upload the requested documents and information to their online account.

-During the meeting, the counselor will review your income and expenses, and you’ll work together to determine an affordable monthly housing payment and overall budget.
-You may also receive an action plan for your next steps.
+During the meeting, the NACA counselor will review your income and expenses, and you’ll work together to determine an affordable monthly housing payment and overall budget.
+You’ll also receive an action plan with next steps.
 Borrowers may need to meet with their counselor multiple times.

 NACA program applicants must be NACA-qualified to move forward in the application process.
-Similar to a preapproval, becoming NACA-qualified means you meet the preliminary criteria for the program and are likely to be approved for a NACA mortgage.
+Similar to a mortgage preapproval, becoming NACA-qualified means that you meet the preliminary criteria for the program and are likely to be approved for a NACA mortgage.
+You’ll need to attend a property workshop before getting NACA-qualified, which covers information about property types and repair issues that may arise.

-Your counselor will request documents including but not limited to:
+Your counselor will then request documents including, but not limited to:

 → 30 days of pay stubs (or 12 months of bank statements if self-employed)